 Children are not to go under the conifer trees along the fence unless an adult has given permission, for example to bring out any playground equipment that has accidentally got caught under the trees.
-The yellow grit box is not to be climbed on or used as a slide.
+The yellow grit box is not to be used as a slide.
 No trees are to be climbed on.